-PEVE begins with the company submitting an application, accompanied by a set of documents, including (i) a written declaration signed by the company's administrators, attesting that the situation is due to the COVID-19 pandemic and that it meets the conditions for its viability; (ii) a list of all creditors, signed and dated, no more than 30 days prior, by the company's administration body and certified by an accountant or statutory auditor, whenever the auditing of accounts is legally required; and (iii) the viabilization agreement, signed by the company and by the creditors whose voting rights represent at least the majorities established by law.
+PEVE begins with the company submitting an application, accompanied by a set of documents, including (i) a written declaration signed by the company's administrators, attesting that the situation is due to the COVID-19 pandemic and that it meets the conditions for its viability; (ii) a list of all creditors, signed and dated, no more than 30 days prior, by the company's administration body and certified by an accountant or statutory auditor, whenever the auditing of accounts is legally required; and (iii) the viabilization agreement, signed by the company and by the creditors whose voting rights represent at least the majorities established by CIRE.

 Once the AJP is appointed:

-- no creditor can file declarative, enforcement or precautionary proceedings against the debtor aiming to collect any credit; - until the final and unappealable decision of homologation or non-homologation of the viabilization agreement, all pending proceedings with the same purpose regarding the company are suspended, and they end as soon as the agreement is approved by the court, unless the agreement provides otherwise.
+- no creditor can file declarative, enforcement or precautionary proceedings against the debtor aiming to collect any credit; and - until the final and unappealable decision of homologation or non-homologation of the viabilization agreement, all pending proceedings with the same purpose regarding the company are suspended, and extinguished with the approval of the agreement by the court, unless the agreement provides otherwise.